 Clearly, I’m going through another one of my many food phases.
 The Hello, My Name Is Kimberly and I’m Four Years Old phase.

-The other day I was assembling my favorite little breakfast sandwich to take with me to work when I was hit hard with the strawberry milk craving.
+The other day I was assembling my favorite little breakfast sandwich to take with me to work when I was hit hard with the blueberry milk craving.
 Not being the type to have things like Nestlé Quik around the house, that quick fix was out of the question.
 And without any fresh strawberries on hand, I couldn’t even make real strawberry milk from scratch!

 A quick peek in the freezer resulted in finding berries of another kind: the very last of my blueberries from my berry-picking expedition earlier this summer.
 At first, I was a little bummed (because I was secretly hoping I’d find a forgotten stash of frozen strawberries), but as I stared at my little bag of frozen blues, I began to wonder how blueberry milk would turn out.
 It made sense, considering its distant cousin, the strawberry, gets its own “milk”; but for a brief moment, it seemed a little too odd, a little crazy, almost a little wrong.